 Is it finally true?
-Is there really a go-ahead being given to re-start your hen and stag weekend and your wedding, after the wilderness of lockdown and socially distanced uncertainty?
+Is there really a go-ahead being given to re-start your hen and stag do and your wedding, after the wilderness of lockdown and socially distanced uncertainty?

 I hope so for you.
 And for the thousands of suppliers to the massive UK hen & stag market - the venues, hotels and all sorts of activities.

-Plus, the sector specific travel agencies who are experts in hen & stag weekend organisation, like Funktion Events.
+Plus, the sector specific travel agencies who are experts in this field, like Funktion Events.

 I heard their name for the first time and struck my first deal with them back in 2008.
 They were a relatively new start-up then, introducing themselves to venues and gathering rates.

 I worked at one of those venues, a hotel in Manchester.
-I’d recently been tasked with taking the new hen & stag weekend packages to market.
+I’d recently been tasked with taking the new hen & stag food packages to market.
 Perfect timing.